The ‘city of dreaming spires’ is home to the oldest English-language university in the world.

 Join your guide for a tour through 1000 years of history.
 Visit Christ Church, the remarkable college that has educated no less than 13 British Prime Ministers and many other world leaders.
 Its Great Hall is the model for Hogwarts, and Harry Potter fans will enjoy standing in the exact locations used for the films.

 New College nestles under the old city wall.
-Its chapel still retains some of its mediaeval stained glass and its ancient mulberry tree is surrounded by the college cloisters.
+Its chapel still retains some of its mediaeval stained glass and its ancient holm oak tree is surrounded by the college cloisters.
 The college is another of Oxford’s Harry Potter film locations.